MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 # Azure DevOps Connector

-With the Azure DevOps connector, your organization can index work items in its instance of Azure DevOps service.
-After you configure the connector and index content from Azure DevOps, end users can search for those work items in any Microsoft Search client.
+With the Azure DevOps connector, your organization can index work items in its instance of the Azure DevOps service.
+After you configure the connector and index content from Azure DevOps, end users can search for those items in Microsoft Search.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Azure DevOps connector.
 It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.